Xpress Motorsports: Rebirth

 Sauter was named the team's permanent driver in 2001 and competed for NASCAR Rookie of the Year honors with Xpress, which was running Pontiacs and Chevrolets.
-After crew chief Dave Fuge was fined for a rules violation following the Outback Steakhouse 300 at Kentucky, the team closed its doors immediately and stopped running.
-Later in the season, Fuge decided to revive the team, and ran a one-race deal with Mike Bliss at South Boston Speedway, where he finished ninth.
+After crew chief Dave Fuge Sr was fined for a rules violation following the Outback Steakhouse 300 at Kentucky, the team closed its doors immediately and stopped running.
+Later in the season, Fuge Sr decided to revive the team, and ran a one-race deal with Mike Bliss at South Boston Speedway, where he finished ninth.

 Without the guarantee of funding from Coulter, Xpress decided to make a full-time run with Mike Bliss in 2002.
 They won five races and the Truck Series championship.
 In addition, they fielded a second entry for the first time in team history at the Ford 200, with Ron Hornaday Jr. winning in the team's No. 11 entry.
 Bliss moved to the Busch Series for 2003 and Travis Kvapil joined Xpress from Addington Racing.
 Kvapil won just one race that season and had already announced he was departing the team for Bang!
 Racing in 2004 when he won the championship at the season-finale at Homestead, giving Xpress its second consecutive title.

 Three-time champion Jack Sprague, who had driven the No. 11 in two races in 2003, joined the team full-time in 2004 with Chevy Trucks coming on as a full-time backer.
 Sprague won the inaugural UAW/GM Ohio 250 and finished seventh in points.
 In 2005, Coulter sold the team to Fuge, and Xpress attempted to field the No. 19 truck in addition to the No. 16 with rookie Regan Smith driving, but the team dissolved after three races.
 Sprague won at Texas Motor Speedway, but left the team near the end of the season, and Bliss finished the rest of the year for the team, finishing fourth at Homestead.
 He ran with Xpress full-time with decreased support from Chevy, picking up a win at Atlanta Motor Speedway.